datastackacademy/data-engineering-101/week_1/ep3/README.md

 Committing often makes it easier to find and fix errors.

 - `git push <remote_name> <remote_brach>` sends the committed changes from your local (VS Code) to the remote (GitHub).
 Nobody else can see the changes until you push them.
-Usually, the remote name will be "origin".
-If there aren't any branches, the main branch defaults to 'main', so the command is `git push origin main`.
+Usually, the remote name will be `origin`.
+If there aren't any branches, the main branch defaults to `main`, so the command is `git push origin main`.
 But this breaks one of the golden rules of Git: don't push to `main`!
 In a collaborative or production setting, the `main` branch the official version of the project that has been reviewed and agreed on.
 Pushing to a branch instead allows you and your peers to review changes before they become the official version of the project.

 #### With Branches
 Even when you're working alone, get in the habit of using branches.
 The flow is: